 Assumed Audience Knowledge

-Web developers who have a foundational understanding of databases, big data, cookies and other tracking methods; as well as basic data security concepts such as encryption, authentication, and other defensive coding methods.
+Viewers would benefit from having a foundational understanding of databases, big data, cookies, and other tracking methods.
+It is also recommended that they have basic understanding of data security concepts such as encryption, authentication, and other defensive coding methods.